qiskit-community/qiskit-alt/README.md

 *  To speed up loading and reduce delays due to just-in-time compilation, you can precompile `qiskit_alt` as follows.
 `import qiskit_alt`, `qiskit_alt.compile_qiskit_alt()`.
 This takes several minutes.
 The new Julia system image will be found the next time you import `qiskit_alt`.
 However, if you don't pre-compile, jit delays are relatively small for `qiskit_alt`.
+**AS NOTED ABOVE**, you have to rename or delete the system image in `./sys_image/sys_quantum.so` if you later want to use a different version or location of Julia.

 ### Manual steps